Decoding the Mystery: A Deep Dive into the Expression "y = 2/3x + 4"

 Graphical Representation: Visualizing the Equation

 The beauty of this equation lies in its ability to be visualized.
-Plotting this equation on a Cartesian coordinate system (a graph with x and y axes) creates a straight line.
-This is why it's called a linear equation.
+Consider this: plotting this equation on a Cartesian coordinate system (a graph with x and y axes) creates a straight line.
+This is why it's called a linear equation Simple, but easy to overlook.
+That alone is useful..

 To graph it: